Skip to main content

 Context files in your repository

-cubic automatically detects and uses context files in your repository, including README.md, context.md, AGENTS.md, .cursorrules, and files in .ai/ directories.
+cubic automatically detects and uses context files in your repository, including README.md, context.md, AGENTS.md, .cursorrules, agent skills directories, and files in .ai/ directories.
 These files help the AI understand your project structure, conventions, and guidelines without any additional configuration.

 README files